clifgriffin/simple-ldap-login/readme.txt

 **Version 1.4.0.1**

 * Fix for e-mail exists issue with WP 3.0+ for LDAP installations that don't populate the e-mail address attribute.
-* Shows actual error message from Wordpress upon failure.
+* Shows actual error message from WordPress upon failure.

 **Version 1.4**

 * First update in about a year.
 Thanks for your patience.
-* Completely rewritten to support changes in Wordpress 2.8+.
-Now fully supports Wordpress 3.0.
+* Completely rewritten to support changes in WordPress 2.8+.
+Now fully supports WordPress 3.0.
 * Much more manageable and efficient code structure.
 Less code repetition.
 * Includes TLS support.
 * Allows OpenLDAP users to specify an alternate LDAP attribute to use for logins for those not using UID.